 Felonies vs misdemeanors

-A felony is a serious crime punishable by death or a term of imprisonment in a state or federal prison for at least one year and a possible fine.
+A felony is a serious crime punishable by a term of imprisonment in a state or federal prison for at least one year and a possible fine.

 A misdemeanor is a lesser crime punishable by local jail time of not more than one year and/or a possible fine.
 Some acts may either be a misdemeanor or a felony depending on the circumstances surrounding the crime and the degree of the criminal act.